YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> ${className} contains a software engineering term, which does not belong in a domain model.
+> ${stud_cls} contains a software engineering term, which does not belong in a domain model.

 Level 4: Resource response with Example: